coshinen/blog/pages/quotes.md

 > * One often meets his destiny on the road he takes to avoid it.
 > * Nothing is impossible.

-> Negan, The Walking Dead Season 9:
+> Negan, The Walking Dead, Season 9 Episode 16:
 > * It's just that no one ever thinks that they're the evil one.

-> Rick Grimes, The Walking Dead Season 8:
+> Rick Grimes, The Walking Dead, Season 8:
 > * My mercy prevails over my wrath.

 > Alan Turing, The imitation game:
 > * Sometimes it is the people no one imagines anything of who do the things that no one can imagine.

-> Raymond Fowler, The Thin Blue Line Series 2, Episode 1 Court in the Act:
+> Raymond Fowler, The Thin Blue Line, Series 2 Episode 1, Court in the Act:
 > * Even our greatest and most revered institutions, are mixtures of good and bad.
 > Those who have had to rummage through the remnants of the Christmas tin of Quality street, will vouch for the truth in that.
 > Nothing is without fault.
 > Even police officers are, as we shall see, like the lottery predictions of Mystic Meg, not completely infallible.

-> Raymond Fowler, The Thin Blue Line Series 1, Episode 4 Rag Week:
+> Raymond Fowler, The Thin Blue Line, Series 1 Episode 4, Rag Week:
 > * When I was at college I suffered from the curious delusion, that I was there to study.

 > Professor Severus Snape, Harry Potter and the Order of the Phoenix: